fyngyrz/soyacro/README.md

 you need to change the `cginame` variable at the top of the file to match the new filename.

+You should also set your permissions carefully.
+There's no cause for the app to write to the folder it or the data files are in, so the folder should be read-only except by very high priviledge users.
+The app itself and the two data files should also be read-only to anyone but high priviledge users.

-Personally, I run this on a webserver inside my LAN, which has no external means of access and to which no one else has any access, so I'm not worried about anyone else using it.
+Personally, I run this on a webserver inside my LAN, which has no external means of access and to which no one else has any access, so I'm not particularly worried about anyone else using it.
 The above remarks are more meant for those who only have a public webserver to place this on, or who have untrusted users on their LAN \(why?\)

 ## Use: